PreyMa/WU-LPIS-bot/README.md

 1. Create a new user script.
 1. Copy or download the entirety of the script from [here](https://raw.githubusercontent.com/PreyMa/WU-LPIS-bot/master/wubot.js).
 1. Paste the script into text field of your new userscript.
+(Remove any example code that was previously there!)
 1. Save and you are done.

 ## ⚡ How to use